floe/unity-android-native-texture/README.md

 # unity-android-native-texture

 Minimal example of how to dynamically update a texture in Unity on Android from native C++ code.
+Should also work on Linux deployments with minimal changes, not tested yet.

 Built/tested with:
   - Unity 2018.2.4f1